 Take a look at other options by reading our guide to the best credit cards for small business owners

 Ongoing, you’ll earn two miles per dollar spent on Delta purchases and one mile for every dollar you spent on all other credit card purchases.
-Your Gold Delta SkyMiles gives you access to priority boarding and waives the fee on your first checked bag.
+Your Gold Delta SkyMiles waives the fee on your first checked bag and you'll also get Main Cabin 1 priority boarding.

 Important Pricing: The regular APR is 17.99% to 26.99% based on your creditworthiness.
 The $95 annual fee is waived in the first year and there’s no foreign transaction fee.